um-grex/grex-docs/content/docs/grex/software/specific/gaussian.md

 University of Manitoba has a site license for Gaussian 16 and GaussView.
 However it comes with certain license limitations, so access to the code is subject to some license conditions.

-Since, as of now, Compute Canada accounts are a superset of Grex accounts, users will want to initiate getting access by sendiong email agreeing to Gaussian conditions to **support@computecanada.ca**, confirming that you have read and agree to abide by the following conditions, and mentioning that you'd also want to access it on Grex:
+Since, as of now, Compute Canada accounts are a superset of Grex accounts, users will want to initiate getting access by sendiong email agreeing to Gaussian conditions to **support@tech.alliancecan.ca**, confirming that you have read and agree to abide by the following conditions, and mentioning that you'd also want to access it on Grex:

 {{< hint danger >}}
  * I am not a member of a research group developing software competitive to Gaussian.